 For a parent who is new to the world of pediatric therapy, there is a lot of information that can be overwhelming.
-Encompassing the whys, hows, and what ifs of treatment may be daunting.
-Occupational therapy, along with other types of pediatric therapy, can often require a lot time and monetary commitment which can be challenging to manage.
-One of the most common questions parents ask is “how long will my child need occupational therapy?”
+Learning the ins and outs of therapy can be confusing and daunting.
+One of the most common questions parents ask is, “How long will my child need occupational therapy?”

 To many parents’ frustration, the answer is, “It depends.”
 Each child is different in regards to their skill level and needs.
 Some children may progress quickly while others may take more time.
 Some children have more needs than others, which will impact the length of time that occupational therapy is needed.

 An occupational therapist will evaluate your child using standardized assessments and clinical observations.
 The therapist will interview parents, teachers, and any other important people in your child’s life.
 The therapist’s goal is to look at the child as a whole and determine their needs across all environments.
 After the evaluation, the occupational therapist will determine the frequency of therapy needed, but it is still difficult to provide an exact duration of your child’s therapy.
 Your therapist will also complete progress reports and re-evaluations to report on what progress has been made, to determine if the frequency of therapy needs to increase or decrease, is there still a need for therapy, etc.

 Depending on your child’s diagnosis and needs, the duration of therapy varies.
 For example, children with autism spectrum disorder typically require therapy for a longer duration because they often have challenges in multiple areas of their life such as self-care skills, fine motor skills, or sensory processing, rather than a child who is only focusing on handwriting.